odoo/odoo/doc/reference/guidelines.rst

 File naming is important to quickly find information through all odoo addons.
 This section explains how to name files in a standard odoo module.
-As an example we use a plant nursery application.
-It holds two main models plant.nursery and plant.order.
+As an example we use a `plant nursery <https://github.com/tivisse/odoodays-2018/tree/master/plant_nursery>`_ application.
+It holds two main models *plant.nursery* and *plant.order*.

 Concerning *models*, split the business logic by sets of models belonging to a same main model.
 Each set lies in a given file named based on its main model.